 Simple tools to help visualize plans or events

-Professionals who need to present a series of tasks or activities in a visual way can use lightweight timeline and Gantt chart makers such as Office Timeline or Pincello.
+Professionals who need to present a series of tasks or activities in a visual way can use lightweight timeline and Gantt chart makers such as the Office Timeline PowerPoint add-in or its online equivalent.
 The two data visualization tools were designed to be simple and intuitive so that users can get started right away, without having to learn intricate functions.
 Both apps can import their data from other sources and instantly turn it into a meaningful timeline, which can then be fully customized and updated easily.

-Office Timeline Plus is a feature-rich desktop tool optimized for Windows systems.
+- Office Timeline Add-in is a feature-rich desktop tool optimized for Windows systems.
 It plugs into PowerPoint and allows users to build, revise and share their visuals right from within the familiar presentation tool.
-Try Office Timeline Plus for free.
+Try the Pro+ Edition for free.

 Using the right data visualization tools for presentations or reports, professionals can quickly turn complex data into easily-digestible graphics that will impress clients, colleagues and partners.